crowdpainter/devart-template/project_summary.md

 ![installation](project_images/FrontView.jpg?raw=true "installation")

 Conceptual View of Installation
-  1. Large Monitor with Live Feed
+  1. Large Monitor with Live Feed of the Painting Robot
-  2. 3-4 Touchscreen Kiosks and Printers
+  2. 3-4 Touchscreen Kiosks and Printers for Visitors to Take Control of Robot
   3. Open Wireless Connection for Visitors to use their own Touchscreen Devices

 http://youtu.be/GmGgXOxoEDs